elunna/nerfhack-changelog/README.md

   * You cannot be fumbling or unaware (sleeping or paralyzed).
   * You must be able to see the monster.
   * The chance of countering goes up with your skill in the wielded weapon.
+  * Each counterattack uses up 5 energy (5 energy required to execute)

 ### SAMURAI
 * Samurai start with +3 wakizashi (Dyna)